raspberrypilearning/pick-your-favourite/en/step_3.md

 ### Make the options work

-In order to test your code you need to link the buttons in the dropdown to the functions you have just written.
+In order to test your code you need to link the buttons in the drop-down to the functions you have just written.

 --- task ---

 Open `index.html`.

-Add `onclick` properties to each of your dropdown buttons, calling the three functions.
+Add `onclick` properties to each of your drop-down buttons, calling the three functions.

 --- code ---
 ---
 language: html
-filename: index.html
+filename: index.html.html
 line_numbers: true
 line_number_start: 15
 line_highlights: 16-18
 ---

 <div id="dropdown-options">
-  <button onclick="option1()">Tyrannosaurus Rex</button>
+  <button onclick="option1()">T-Rex</button>
   <button onclick="option2()">Triceratops</button>
   <button onclick="option3()">Stegosaurus</button>
 </div>